-Table 2.
+Та ble 2.

-Strategic importance of the Brief explanation Potential long-term credit of the specific entity for the group strategic importance rating of the specific entity "Top down" approaches Core Integral to the group's current Generally, at group level identity and future strategy.
+Strategic importance of the Brief explanation of the Potential long-term credit specific entity for the group strategic importance rating of the specific entity "Top down" approaches Core Integral to the group's current identity and future strategy.
 The rest of the group is likely to support these entities under any foreseeable circumstance.
-Generally, one notch below Highly strategic Almost integral to the group's current identity and future group level strategy.
+Generally, at group level Highly strategic Almost integral to the group's current identity and future strategy.
 The rest of the group is likely to support these entities under almost all foreseeable circumstances.
-"Bottom-up" approaches Strategically Generally, three notches above Less integral to the group than highly strategic entities.
-The important stand-alone rating rest of the group is likely to provide additional liquidity, capital or risk transfer in most foreseeable circumstances.
-However, some factors raise doubts about the extent of group support.
-Generally, one notch above Moderately Not important enough stand-alone rating strategic warrant additional liquidity, capital or risk transfer support from the rest of the group in some group.

-Nevertheless, there is potential for some support from the
+Generally, one notch below group level "Bottom-up" approaches Strategically Less integral to the group than Generally, three notches above important highly strategic entities.
+The rest of the group is likely to provide additional liquidity, capital or risk transfer in most foreseeable circumstances.
+However, some factors raise doubts about the extent of group support. stand-alone rating Moderately Not important enough to Generally, one notch above strategic warrant additional liquidity, capital or risk transfer support from the rest of the group in some foreseeable circumstances.
+Nevertheless, there is potential for some support from the group. stand-alone rating